Milind N. Kunchur, Professor of Physics

 Advisory Board Member of Physica C journal (Physica C)

-USC Nominee for Carnegie Foundation U.S. Professor of the Year
+USC Nominee for CASE and Carnegie Foundation U.S. Professor of the Year

 High-Resolution Audio panel for the Audio Engineering Society Convention in London, U.K.